brcrista/JavaScript-Helpers/README.md

-# TypeScript Helpers
+# JavaScript Helpers

-Miscellaneous TypeScript functions and types that I use frequently.
+Zero-dependency library that makes coding in JavaScript a little nicer.